test-spec-tech/bci-notes/ideas.md

 - **Confidence rating:** 1–7 scale for each response.
 Artificially written memories may show systematically lower confidence than naturally learned memories, which is itself informative.

 *Neural content decoding (Day 5, 1–6 hours post-injection):*
-- **Retrieval pattern analysis:** During the forced-choice recognition test, hippocampal ensemble activity at the moment of correct selection is decoded.
+- **Retrieval pattern analysis.** During the forced-choice recognition test, hippocampal ensemble activity at the moment of correct selection is decoded.
 The cosine similarity between the retrieval-evoked pattern and the injected pattern is computed:

 ```math
 \text{fidelity} = \frac{\mathbf{r} \cdot \mathbf{p}}{\|\mathbf{r}\| \|\mathbf{p}\|}